-If the Home Point was successfully recorded and the compass is functioning normally, Failsafe RTH automatically activates after the remote controller signal is lost for more than 11 seconds.
+In DJI Fly, users can set the action of the aircraft as Return to Home, Land, or Hover when the remote controller signal is lost.
+If the action was set as Return to Home, and where the Home Point has been recorded, the GPS signal is good, and the compass is functioning normally, Failsafe RTH will automatically activate after the remote controller signal is lost for more than 11 seconds.

-When the firmware is updated to v1.1.0.0 and above, the aircraft will fly backwards for 50 m on its original flight route and ascend to the preset RTH altitude to enter Straight Line RTH.
-The aircraft enters Straight Line RTH if the remote controller signal is restored during Failsafe RTH.
-When the aircraft flies backwards along the original flight path and the distance from the Home Point is less than 20 m, the aircraft stops flying backward on the original flight route and enters Straight Line RTH at the current altitude.
+The aircraft will fly backward for 50 m on its original flight route and ascend to the present RTH altitude to enter Straight Line RTH.
+When the aircraft flies backwardF along the original flight route and is less than 20 m from the Home Point, it will stop flying backward on the original flight route and enter Straight Line RTH at the current altitude.